Introduction

 Cardinal Sabir | Sabir | |

-Qadim the Peerless | Q2, Qadim2 or QTP |
+Qadim the Peerless | Q2, Qadim2 or QTP | |

-Which classes do they want?
+Which Class do they want?

 So now you understand the requirements and which wing, encounter or boss the LFG is looking for.
 Now it’s time to learn the acronyms for classes or specific builds.